Bradzerafa/react-weather-app/README.md

 Open weather: https://openweathermap.org/

-<b> NOTE: To use this you must put a API key at the start of the App.JS file. </b>
+<b> NOTE: To use this app, you must put an API key at the start of the App.JS file. </b>